 Spring term again is a busy time.
 We begin the New Year with a celebration of our patron saint by coming together as a college to celebrate St John Bosco’s feast day.
 One of our Salesian priests begins the day with Holy mass which gets the days celebrations off to a great start.

 As Christians we embrace Gospel values and throughout the year we embrace the chance to help those in need.
 During the season of advent and lent we fundraise for various charities both home and away.

 As a busy year comes to an end we say goodbye to our Year 11 and Year 13.
-Celebration plays an important role in our Salesian college, so as with the welcome masses we have leavers masses were students plan and help to prepare for their final time together as a year group.
+Celebration plays an important role in our Salesian college, so as with the welcome masses we have leavers masses where students plan and help to prepare for their final time together as a year group.